 THE IMPORTANCE OF PRIVATE WELL WATER TESTING

 Regularly testing the water quality of your private well is important to maintaining a safe and reliable water source.
-Test results allow you to properly address specific problems with your water supply.
-Help ensure the water source is properly protected from potential contamination.
+Test results allow you to properly address specific problems with your water supply and ensure the water source is properly protected from potential contamination.
 Test results are also used to evaluate whether the well is operating properly and to identify appropriate treatment if needed.

 It is important to test the suitability of your water quality for its intended use, whether it be livestock watering, chemical spraying, or drinking.
 Testing for the intended use parameters will assist you in making informed decisions about your water and how you use it.

 REGULAR TESTING IS IMPORTANT TO:

 - identify existing problems,